munix24/SSam/README.md

-# Demo Instructions
+# Demo Instructions - How to Run the Demo

-This README contains instructions for setting up the demo.
+1. Clone the repository.

+2. Open the project in Unity.

+3. Navigate to the `Assets/Scenes` folder.

+4. Open the `DemoScene.unity` file.

+5. Click the play button to run the demo.